What Is The Silvertown Tunnel?

 What is the Silvertown Tunnel?

-It will be a pair of road tunnels beneath the Thames connecting North Greenwich to the western end of Silvertown in the Royal Docks.
-They'll connect to the A1020 Silvertown Way/Lower Lea Crossing to the north, and feed into the Blackwall Tunnel Southern Approach road to the south.
+It is a pair of road tunnels beneath the Thames connecting North Greenwich to the western end of Silvertown in the Royal Docks.
+They connect to the A1020 Silvertown Way/Lower Lea Crossing to the north, and feed into the Blackwall Tunnel Southern Approach road to the south.
 It's easier to understand on a map, which is why we embed this ⬇️

 Map showing the route of the Silvertown Tunnel